Skip to content

 Your current basal profile is automatically updated to Nightscout whenever it is changed by Loop.
 The dashed blue line represents the scheduled basal profile.
 The solid blue lines indicate the actual basal amounts set for a given time...so as Loop sets temp basals higher or lower than your scheduled basal rate.
 If the graph and Loop pill do not agree, you should believe the Loop pill.

-Predicted BG
+Predicted Glucose

-The purple line to the right of the BG is Loop predicted BG.
+The purple line to the right of the glucose is Loop predicted glucose.
 Watching the behavior of that purple line can help you understand why Loop is making decisions regarding high or low temps.
 You can read more on that topic in the LoopDocs: Algorithm section of these docs.
 If you don't see the prediction (and all other Nightscout and Loop settings are configured), tap on the 3 dots to the right of the 24 to reveal the choice to display AR2 prediction or Loop prediction.
 Adjust the check boxes to show just the Loop prediction.

-Loop pill
+Loop Pill

 The Loop pill is the little display box which, when hovered over or clicked, will provide additional information about recent Loop activities and status.
 Information included is the last time Loop ran, the temp basal set, IOB, and COB.
 Looking at the Loop pill is a quick method for assessing if your loop is currently active, as well.